mirtiza09/lifeos/DEPLOYMENT.md

    ```
    npm run dev
    ```
-5. The application will be available at `http://localhost:3000`
+5. The application will be available at `http://localhost:5000`

-## Production Deployment
+## Production Deployment with Netlify

-For production deployment, you have several options:

-### Option 1: Vercel (Recommended for simplicity)

-See detailed instructions in [DEPLOYMENT-VERCEL.md](./DEPLOYMENT-VERCEL.md)
+LifeOS is optimized for deployment on Netlify using their serverless Functions architecture.

-### Option 2: Netlify
+### Netlify Deployment (Recommended)

 See detailed instructions in [DEPLOYMENT-NETLIFY.md](./DEPLOYMENT-NETLIFY.md)

+The application includes:
+- Preconfigured `netlify.toml` for automatic setup
+- Build scripts that prepare API endpoints as Netlify Functions
+- Client-side adapter for proper API routing

-### Option 3: Self-hosted Server
+### Alternative: Self-hosted Server

+If you prefer to self-host:

 1. Build the application:
    ```